ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 ESGF configuration
 ==================

-The ``esmvaltool run`` command will automatically try to download the files required to run the recipe from ESGF for the projects CMIP3, CMIP5, CMIP6, CORDEX, and obs4MIPs.
+The ``esmvaltool run recipe_example.yml`` command will automatically try to download the files required to run the recipe from ESGF for the projects CMIP3, CMIP5, CMIP6, CORDEX, and obs4MIPs.
 For downloading some files (e.g. those produced by the CORDEX project), you need to log in to be able to download the data.